Menu

 Since August 2023, the World Food Programme (WFP) has provided emergency food assistance, supporting 5,820 members of the host communities and distributing cash-based transfers (CBT) to 1,535 asylum-seekers.
 While these efforts have offered short-term relief, long-term, sustainable solutions are urgently needed to promote self-reliance and resilience.

-The “The Livelihood Enhancement and Agricultural Development for Sustainability (LEADS)” Project addresses the humanitarian and economic challenges in Ghana’s Upper East Region.
-The project targets 245 households (80% refugees, 20% host community) with 2,254 members (50% women), aiming to strengthen food security, economic resilience, and social cohesion.
-Through climate-smart agriculture, vocational training, and gender- and nutrition-responsive interventions, beneficiaries were initially to engage in vegetable (75), grain and legume (65), guinea fowl (30), livestock (30), and aquaculture (25) production, as well as skills development (20).
-However, based on the realignment of participants’ interests, the targets for livestock and aquaculture are now 40 and 15, respectively.
-The Project fosters economic empowerment, market integration, and self-reliance, reducing dependency on humanitarian aid while enhancing livelihoods.
+The Livelihood Enhancement and Agricultural Development for Sustainability (LEADS) project addresses the humanitarian and economic challenges in Ghana’s Upper East Region.
+The project targets 245 households (80% asylum seekers, 20% host community) with 2,254 members (50% women), aiming to strengthen food security, economic resilience, and social cohesion.
+Through climate-smart agriculture, vocational training, and gender- and nutrition-responsive interventions, the project is supporting the beneficiaries in vegetable (75), grain and legume (65), guinea fowl (30), livestock (40), and aquaculture (15) production, as well as skills development (20).
+The Project fosters economic empowerment, market integration, and self-reliance, reducing dependency on humanitarian aid while enhancing the livelihoods of the beneficiaries in Tarikom.
+Tilli, Timonde, Sapelliga, Widnaba, and Tarikom Refugee Reception Centre (TRRC).